Toronto Telegram

 The Toronto Evening Telegram was a conservative, broadsheet afternoon newspaper published in Toronto from 1876 to 1971.
 It had a reputation for supporting the Conservative Party at the federal and the provincial levels.
-The paper competed with a newspaper supporting the Liberal Party of Ontario: The Toronto Star.
-The Telegram strongly supported Canada's connection with the United Kingdom and the rest of the British Empire as late as in the 1960s.
+The paper competed with an afternoon paper, The Toronto Daily Star, which supported the Liberals.
+The Telegram strongly supported Canada's connection with the United Kingdom and the rest of the British Empire as late as the 1960s.